The final episodes of Money Heist are streaming now on Netflix, bringing the story of The Professor and his bank-robbing gang to a dramatic close.

 Alongside the cast, there are three directors confirmed for season five; Jesús Colmenar, Koldo Serra and Álex Rodrigo.

-Money Heist season 5 plot: What will happen?
+Money Heist season 5 plot

 For a quick recap: season four opened in typically dramatic style with one member of the gang, Nairobi (Alba Flores), fighting for her life inside the bank, while The Professor was on the run, struggling to cope with the thought that the love of his life, ex-police officer Lisbon, had been executed by the police.